 Weaving is a multi-step craft that requires focus and precise movements, and rewards weavers with an accomplishment they can feel, and share with others.
-There are endless weave structure, color, and fiber combinations, so artisans are gently challenged to learn something new every day.
+There are endless weave structures, color, and fiber combinations, so artisans are gently challenged to learn something new each day.

 The Artisan Weaving Program

 become an artisan

 If you are legally blind, or 55+ years old, you meet the requirements to be a weaving Artisan.
 No experience with weaving is necessary.
 For $5 dues per month, Artisans are provided a loom to use, all the materials needed for weaving, and ongoing one-on-one instruction from our skilled teacher, studio manager and experienced volunteer weavers.
 Artisans set their own hours and days, but are expected to spend 1 or 2 days at the Center every week.

 After just a few months, most new artisans are able to weave beautiful handwoven items, including our signature scarves.
 They become part of a creative and accepting community.
 The Artisan program is largely driven by individual donations.
 Your contribution will support our weavers and help us reach more people.
 Donations of any amount help us continue to use an ancient craft for modern good.
 There are many ways to donate.
 Click here to learn how.